larrydu2002/ai-portfolio/README.md

 **Strata Manager** — a case-management system for a Sydney strata complex.
 It turns years of scattered email into structured, evidence-backed case files for formal disputes.
 It's a **controlled multi-stage pipeline** with role-based prompts (classification → summarisation → legal research → letter drafting).
 The stage order lives in my code *by design* — it's a high-compliance, auditable legal context, where predictability matters more than flexibility.
 354 emails → 75 cross-linked cases, with citation tracking and an audit trail.

-**[Product-Listing Agent](https://github.com/larrydu2002/product-agent)** — a genuine **agent**, built on the Anthropic SDK as a hand-written tool-use loop (no framework).
+**[Product-Listing Agent](https://github.com/larrydu2002/product-agent)** — a genuine **agent**, built on the Anthropic API as a hand-written tool-use loop (no agent framework).
 Given a sparse product and a set of tools, the *model* decides which tool to call, in what order, and when it's done.
 The control flow belongs to the model, not my code — my loop only executes the tool the model names and hands the result back.

 | | **Pipeline** (Strata) | **Agent** (Product-Listing) |
 |---|---|---|